KasiKral/aframe-petri-net-sim/README.md

 # aframe-petri-net-sim

 Base for creating virtual reality experiences on the Web using A-Frame. #aframevr #webvr.
-Simulating scene login with generated CPN tools diagram based on Petri Nets.
+Simulating scene logic with generated CPN tools diagram based on Petri Nets.

 ## Prerequisites